Mehran-Seifalinia/DOMinator/README.md

 4. Push to the branch
 5. Create a Pull Request

+---

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---

 ## Acknowledgments